How Do I Turn My Land Into a Farm?

 I know that sounds silly, but I’m at least 50 percent serious (which for me, is way above average).

-The fact is, there is no North Carolina law that sets a minimum criteria for what counts as a farm.
+The fact is, there is no North Carolina law that establishes a universal set of criteria for what counts as a farm.
 Five hundred acres in Hyde County?
 Call it a farm.
 Ten raised beds on an urban lot?
-Call it a farm and sell your veggies.
-Neither the State of North Carolina nor the federal government requires you to get any type of license or certification or approval.*
+Call it a farm and raise your veggies.
+Neither the State of North Carolina nor the federal government requires you to get any type of license or certification or approval to identify your land as a farm.

 Farms which meet certain acreage and income requirements qualify for reductions on property taxes.
 The criteria are set by NC state law, but implemented by the tax office in your county.
-For complete details, visit this link, or contact your county tax office.
+See complete details online, or contact your county tax office.

 Farmers who meet minimum farm income requirements qualify for a sales tax exemption when purchasing certain types of equipment and supplies that are used in farming.
 The criteria are set by NC state law.
-Find more details, including an application form, at this link.
+Find more details online, including an application form.

 There are a few private organizations that offer grants to farmers (note that they are limited and usually competitive).
 Since they are private organizations, they will set their own criteria.